InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 While it is not going to come close to equalling the great silent era productions, this pleasing little film has its moments of mild comedy and fleeting moments of poignant emotion.
 Mae Marsh is outstanding among a good cast of D.W.
 Griffith stock players in this five-reel programmer. — Carl Bennett

-Full-frame 4:3 NTSC, one single-sided, dual-layered DVD disc, Region 0, 7 Mbps average video bit rate, 224 kbps audio bit rate, Dolby Digital 2.0 stereo sound, English language intertitles, no foreign language subtitles, 12 chapter stops, keep case, $24.99.
+One single-sided, dual-layered, Region 0NTSC DVD-R disc, 1.33:1 aspect ratio image in full-frame 4:3 (720 x 480 pixels) interlaced scan MPEG-2 format, ?
+Mbps average video bit rate, ? kbps audio bit rate, Dolby Digital AC-3 2.0 stereo sound, English language intertitles, no foreign language subtitles, chapter stops; standard DVD keepcase, $19.95.

 Country of origin: USA

 Gorgeous!
-This edition of Hoodoo Ann has been mastered from a 35mm fine-grain master positive that has been duplicated from the original nitrate camera negative.
-The quality of the slightly-windowboxed standard-definition video transfer is excellent, well-representing the sharp image detail and balanced range of graytones in the source print.
+This DVD edition of Hoodoo Ann has been mastered from a 35mm fine-grain master positive that has been duplicated from the original nitrate camera negative.
+The quality of the slightly-windowboxed standard-definition video transfer is excellent, well-representing the sharp image detail and balanced range of greytones in the source print.

 The high, variable bit rate of the video compression maintains a convincingly filmlike look on a high-definition television capable of up-conversion.
 The source print itself does have a moderate amount of speckling, a few fine vertical scratches, other transient print flaws and flashes of beginning print decomposition, but overall the disc is a satisfying pleasure to watch.